-After spending a year raising awareness of the issue, Wilberforce tried again the next year.
-However, the anti abolitionists were again well organised and were able to slip in a delaying tactic – putting off abolition indefinitely.
+After spending a year raising awareness of the issue, Wilberforce tried the next year again.
+However, the anti-abolitionists were again well organised and were able to slip in a delaying tactic – putting off abolition indefinitely.

 Following the outbreak of war with France in 1793, the mood swung against the cause for abolishing the slave trade.
 Any calls for its abolition were often accused of being seditious.
 The country became very conservative due to the threat of invasion; in the climate of fear, there was little interest in the emancipation of slaves.

-However, in the early part of the nineteenth century, the climate once again became favourable and following the death of William Pitt, in 1806, Wilberforce tried once more.
+However, in the early part of the nineteenth century, the climate once again became favourable, and following the death of William Pitt, in 1806, Wilberforce tried once more.
 However, they first tried a clever trick of making it illegal for slave owners to participate in the trading slaves with the French colonies.
-It was a bill not aimed at making the slave trade illegal, it was hoped to just undermine their business, therefore weakening the position of the ship owners.
-It was suggested by maritime lawyer, James Stephen.
+It was a bill not designed to make the slave trade illegal; it was hoped to just undermine their business, therefore weakening the position of the ship owners.
+It was suggested by a maritime lawyer, James Stephen.
 The bill made it illegal for ships to aid the French slave trade; it was passed and effectively ended 75% of the slave trade.

 Slave Trade Act 1807

-In 1807, both the Lords and the Commons finally passed the Slave Trade Act; Wilberforce was able to command an unexpected large margin of 283 votes to 16.
+In 1807, both the Lords and the Commons finally passed the Slave Trade Act; Wilberforce was able to command an unexpectedly large margin of 283 votes to 16.